Internship, Mentoring & Leadership Programs

 iUrban Teen Internships: iUrban Teen is a STEM+Arts education program that brings together underrepresented teens and young adults for career exploration and mentoring.

 ELSO's (Experience Life Science Outdoors) mission is to teach and frame STEAM and nature based education through a lens that centers and elevates the stories, ways of knowing, individual needs, and lived experiences of Black and Brown communities.
-They offer numerous stipended programs including Tappin Roots internship program for Black identifying youth and the opportunity to serve on seasonal Your Street Your Voice Cohorts, where students use design as a tool for racial justice and to serve their communities.
+They offer numerous stipended programs including Tappin Roots a year long internship program for Black identifying youth and the opportunity to serve on seasonal (Recruits for Fall, Winter & Spring) Your Street Your Voice Cohorts, where students use design as a tool for racial justice and to serve their communities, and EmpowHER Cohorts, which explores topics of health & wellness, education, STEM, economics, community development, and public policy.

 PACE Mentoring Program: P.A.C.E. is an after-school program organized by PPS Career & Technical Education that connects students to the professional construction trades.
 Students learn from field professionals in the areas of carpentry, electric, sheet metal and plumbing about the work done in the trades and explore career fields within the industry.
 Past recruitment timeframe: December

-Architecture, Construction & Engineering (ACE): Juniors & Seniors interested in Architecture, Construction, and Engineering gain hands on experience, build a professional network, and compete in teams for scholarship money.
+Architecture, Construction & Engineering (ACE) Mentor of Oregon: Juniors & Seniors interested in Architecture, Construction, and Engineering gain hands on experience, build a professional network, and compete in teams for scholarship money.
 Last year $72,000 in scholarships was awarded.
 This no-cost after-school program will meet virtually from January-May 2020 and gives students the opportunity to work directly with practicing professionals in the ACE fields.
 Past recruitment: October/November

 Pacific NW Carpenters Institute Construction Trades Internship: Multi-faceted, 8-week presentation of various subjects related to carpentry and the construction industry.
 Students in WHS Construction Program.
 Past recruitment timeframe: April/May